ietf-wg-privacypass/draft-ietf-privacypass-auth-scheme-extensions/draft-wood-privacypass-extensible-token.md

 as-is when verifying the value of the corresponding "token" parameter in the "PrivateToken" authentication header.

-ExtensionType numbers 65000 to 65535 are reserved for per-deployment use and MUST not be reserved for non-deployment-specific standards.

 Future documents may specify extensions to be included in this structure.
 Registration details for these extensions are in {{iana}}.